nielskrijger/node-url-permissions/README.md

 URL Based Permissions are intended for web services that:

-1. have a REST API of [maturity level 1](http://martinfowler.com/articles/richardsonMaturityModel.html);
+1. have a REST API of [maturity level 1](http://martinfowler.com/articles/richardsonMaturityModel.html) or higher;
 2. require permissions to be expressed in a succinct way;
 3. require resource owners to grant permissions to other users or groups.